Prof. Lydia Bourouiba

 We are actively engaged with colleagues at MIT, Harvard, and local hospitals in understanding and mitigating the transmission of respiratory infectious diseases, including COVID-19.
 If you would like to help us accelerate our research during this time of pandemic, we need all the support we can get at this time, please consider making a contribution.
 You can help support our mission and ongoing COVID-19 efforts here.

 To help us address Media Inquiries in a timely manner, please add [Media] in the subject line and have email@example.com in CC of your email.

-Openings: Please contact us for inquiry about openings of Staff, Postdoc, Graduate Researcher, and Intern positions, adding in the subject line [Inquiry about opening in the Bourouiba Group] and with firstname.lastname@example.org in CC.
+Please contact us for inquiry about openings in our Fluids and Health Network for Staff, Postdoc, Graduate Researcher, and Intern positions, adding in the subject line [Inquiry about opening in the Fluids and Health Network] and with firstname.lastname@example.org in CC.